bridgecrew-perf4/kata-terraform/README.md

 Sub mod)    submodule/main.tf

 ## A) Create the sub_module:
-* structure :   sub_module  :   create the submodule/main.tf
-* variable  :   sub_module  :   file_content, the content of the generated files
-* variable  :   sub_module  :   the prefix for the files
-* output    :   sub_module  :   output raw file objects ( names, permission, etc )
-* create    :   sub_module  :   2x Files, the generated files are in the directory "output", "output/prefix_fileindex.txt"
+* create the sub_module/main.tf

-* test  ->  run the sub_module, file_content = "test", prefix = "pre"
-* check ->  2 files generated, content = "test", names pre_0.txt, pre_1.txt
-* check ->  output -> [ file_1, file_2 ]
+* Create a variable, called file_content, of type string
+* Create a variable, called prefix, of type string
+* Create 2 file resources, called output/prefix_fileindex.txt, with content file_content
+* Output the raw files, as an array

 ## B) Create the module:

+* Create the module/main.tf file
-* local     :   module      :   create a local variable, that's a map, containing the modules values
+* Create a local, that's a map, containing the modules values
-* structure :   module      :   create the module directory
-* create    :   module      :   invoke the sub module twice, using a for_each on the above local
+* Invoke the submodule, twice, using a for_each on the local map
-* output    :   module      :   output the files = [ module_a.files, module_b.files ]
+* Output all the files created, like such : files = [ module_a.files, module_b.files ]

-* test  -> Output directory contains 4 files.
-* output -> terraform output outputs [ [ prefix_one_0.txt, prefix_one_1.txt ], [ prefix_two_0.txt, prefix_two_1.txt ] ]

 ## C) Invoke the module

-* structure :   main        :   create the top level main.tf
+* Create the top level main.tf
-* module    :   main        :   Invoke the module
+* Invoke the module
-* output    :   main        :   output file_paths)      Flatten the list, then splat it to display only the full output path
-* output    :   main        :   output files_as_map)    Turn the flat list to generate a map { filename : content }
-* output    :   main        :   output just_names)      Turn the flat list, into a list of just file names, without the directory
+* Create an output, called paths, that shows just the file names, in a single flat array
+* Create an output, called content, that shows { filename : content }, as a single flat array
+* Create an output, called names, that shows just the file name without the directory ( file.txt, rather than output/file.txt )

 ## Acceptance: